aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-pdf-using-page-settings/_index.md

 > **Pro tip:** If you need to tweak margins or orientation, explore additional properties on `PageSettings`.

-## How to Save PDF Using A4 Page Settings Without Height Limit
+## How to Export OneNote as PDF with A4 Page Settings Without Height Limit

-### Step 1: Load the OneNote Document
+### Step 1: load the oneNote document

 The loading step is identical for the A4 scenario.